mr-panta/gactus/README.md

 ### Create Gactus API

 Before creating your API, you need to define the protocol you will use with the API.
-In Gactus, you need to create request and response with [Protocol Buffers](https://developers.google.com/protocol-buffers).
-We also recomment you to use [proto3](https://developers.google.com/protocol-buffers/docs/proto3) with Gactus.
+In Gactus, you need to create request and response format with [Protocol Buffers](https://developers.google.com/protocol-buffers).
+We also recommend you to use [proto3](https://developers.google.com/protocol-buffers/docs/proto3) with Gactus.

 ```proto3
 syntax = "proto3";